Graylog2/documentation/pages/getting_started/explore_graylog.rst

 Explore Graylog
 ^^^^^^^^^^^^^^^

-By default the appliance is already getting logs.
-This are the Logfiles from all components that are running inside.
-This can be disabled later with the :ref:`graylog-ctl`.
+By default the appliance is already indexing log messages from all components running inside the virtual machine.
+If you don't want to record these messages, you can disable this internal logging using :ref:`graylog-ctl`.

 .. image:: /images/gs/first_login_dismissed_guide.png

-If you choose *Streams* on the top you will get a overview of of the pre-defined Streams.
-Think of them like a pre-sorted view on the incoming messages.
-Your can find more information on the :ref:`streams page <streams>`.
-As you can see you define rules for the messages that are visible in this stream.
+When opening the *Streams* page in the top menu, you will see a list of all predefined streams.
+Think of them as a filtered view of all incoming messages.
+You can find more information on the :ref:`streams page <streams>`.
+As you can see, you can define rules for the messages which should be visible in this stream.

 .. image:: /images/gs/graylog_streams.png

-If you choose *Sources* in the Top you will get a nice overview who is sending what amount of Data into your Graylog Setup.
-In the showcase Setup you only have the graylog-server and nginx visible.
-If you start sending data from other hosts, the hostname or ip adress will be shown here.
+If you click on *Sources* in the top menu, you will see a nice overview of which clients are sending data into Graylog and how much.
+In the showcase setup, you will see "graylog-server" and "nginx" in the beginning.
+Once you start sending data from other systems, their hostnames or IP addresses will be listed on the *Sources* page.

 .. image:: /images/gs/sources_page.png

-The most importand part, how does the data actually come into Graylog.
-Check *System > Inputs* and you will see what is by default enabled.
-You can already use the running virtual machine as a syslog target from any device that is able  and can reach the IP of the VM.
+The most important question is: How will the data actually come into Graylog.

+Open the *System > Inputs* page from the top menu and you will see some inputs which are running by default, such as a syslog input.

+This means that you can already use the running appliance as a syslog receiver for any device supporting the syslog protocol which is able to connect to the virtual machine on port 514/udp (which happens to be the standard port for syslog).

 .. image:: /images/gs/input_page.png

-If you like to know what options you have to ingest messages to Graylog, look at the page :ref:`ingest_data`.
+If you would like to know the supported options for ingesting messages into Graylog, you can find additional information at :ref:`ingest_data`.

-In the showcase setup UDP port 514 is already waiting to get some messages.

-In the Showcase we have already created a Dashboard for you, just to show what is possible with Graylog.
-Navigate to *Dasboards* at the top navigation and choose *nginx overview*.
-After this you will get the following screen.
-This is generated out of the data that comes in.
+To show what's possible with Graylog, we have already created a few dashboards for you in the virtual appliance.
+Navigate to the *Dasboards* page in the top menu and click on *nginx overview*.
+After this you will see the following screen with a dashboard generated from the internal log data of the virtual appliance itself.

 .. image:: /images/gs/nginx_dashboard.png

-To have some more data, we will add the Syslog Data from the running virtual machine in the next step.
+To have some more data, we will add the syslog data from the running virtual machine in the next step.